 Check Dock Lights and Charging Pins

-If the indicator light does not turn on:
+If the light does not turn on:

 -

-Ensure the dock is plugged in and power is active.
+Confirm the dock is plugged in

 -